digitalbazaar/edv-client/README.md

 ### Creating and registering a secure data hub

-First, create a KEK (key encryption key) and an HMAC (hash-based message authentication code) for encrypting your documents and blinding any indexed attributes in them.
+First, create a key agreement key and an HMAC (hash-based message authentication code) key for encrypting your documents and blinding any indexed attributes in them.
 This requires creating some cryptographic key material which can be done locally or via a KMS system.
 The current example shows using a KMS system (TODO: show a simpler local example):

 ```js
 import {ControllerKey, KmsClient} from 'web-kms-client';